SUMMER RECOVERY SALE – FIR HEAT HELPS YOU RETURN TO BEST – FREE SHIPPING.

 Why "Low EMF" Has Become a Key Question for Sauna Buyers

-As infrared saunas become more common in homes,
+As infrared saunas become more common in homes, buyers are starting to ask more specific questions.

 Not just about size.
+Not just about design.

 But about what's happening behind the panels.